 High-performance Road bikes are majorly used during racing explaining why they are fitted with thinner tires.
 Thin tires exert lesser pressure on the road surfaces thus enabling them to roll at a faster rate compared to other thicker tires.
 They have a high air resistance capacity because they are aerodynamic hence making them viable to a higher speed.

 It is also much easier to accelerate with the little pressure exerted on the ground which makes it feel much lighter and easier for the cyclist.
-Many people prefer the use of the road bikes because they ate much simpler and less tiresome to use.
+Many people prefer the use of road bikes because they ate much simpler and less tiresome to use.

 The wheel frames of the bikes are also set in an aerodynamic manner which enhances the speed of the tires.
 These bikes are now spotting some slightly thicker tires for the purpose of increasing comfort when riding the bike.